pycmam/sfLESSPlugin/README.markdown

 LESS extends CSS with: variables, mixins, operations and nested rules.
 For more information, see [http://lesscss.org](http://lesscss.org).

 less.js is LESS2.
-It's written on pure JavaScript & can be runned on both sides - in browser or in node.js.
+It's written on pure JavaScript & can be ran    on both sides - in browser or in node.js.

 ## Installation ##